Know Where To Search for GIS Jobs

 Here are some of the outside-the-box GIS jobs where GIS has room to grow:

 Field Work: Heavy construction, forestry, environment, archaeology and mining are industries begging for GIS.
-Setting up GPS, invasive species/endangered species surveys, site excavation, connecting production data with the operation and site analysis – you get a mix of desk work and site visits.
+For example, you can setup GPS mobile apps in QGIS Field or ArcGIS Collector for any type of work (invasive species/endangered species surveys, site excavation, etc.).
+Best of all, you get a mix of desk work and site visits.

 Surveying: Not really too outside-the-box.
 Surveyors go to construction to update legal boundary lines.
 No two days are the same for surveyors.
 Precise locations are taken for site exploration, land subdivision and civil engineering projects.